 Answer: a) Reflection

 Description: Reflection occurs when ultrasound waves encounter a boundary between tissues with different acoustic properties.
-A portion of the sound energy is reflected back to the transducer, allowing for the generation of an image.
+A portion of the sound energy is reflected back to the transducer, allowing for the generation of an image. - Which type of Doppler echocardiography is particularly useful for assessing blood flow in small vessels and detecting low-velocity flows?

 a) Continuous-wave Doppler